datanav/docs/technical/hubspot-hubspot.rst

      - "string"

-HubSpot Quotecompanyassociation to Hubspot Quotedealassociation
+HubSpot Quotecompanyassociation to HubSpot Quotedealassociation
 ---------------------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Quotecompanyassociation and a Hubspot Quotedealassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Quotecompanyassociation and a HubSpot Quotedealassociation must be established.

-A HubSpot Quotecompanyassociation will merge with a Hubspot Quotedealassociation if one of the following property combinations match:
+A HubSpot Quotecompanyassociation will merge with a HubSpot Quotedealassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecompanyassociation Property
-     - Hubspot Quotedealassociation Property
+     - HubSpot Quotedealassociation Property
    * - id
      - id

-Once a link between a HubSpot Quotecompanyassociation and a Hubspot Quotedealassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotecompanyassociation and a HubSpot Quotedealassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotecompanyassociation and a Hubspot Quotedealassociation:
+The following properties are synchronized between a HubSpot Quotecompanyassociation and a HubSpot Quotedealassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecompanyassociation Property
-     - Hubspot Quotedealassociation Property
+     - HubSpot Quotedealassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - id
      - id
      - "string"

-HubSpot Quotecompanyassociation to Hubspot Quotequotetemplateassociation
+HubSpot Quotecompanyassociation to HubSpot Quotequotetemplateassociation
 ------------------------------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Quotecompanyassociation and a Hubspot Quotequotetemplateassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Quotecompanyassociation and a HubSpot Quotequotetemplateassociation must be established.

-A HubSpot Quotecompanyassociation will merge with a Hubspot Quotequotetemplateassociation if one of the following property combinations match:
+A HubSpot Quotecompanyassociation will merge with a HubSpot Quotequotetemplateassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecompanyassociation Property
-     - Hubspot Quotequotetemplateassociation Property
+     - HubSpot Quotequotetemplateassociation Property
    * - id
      - id

-Once a link between a HubSpot Quotecompanyassociation and a Hubspot Quotequotetemplateassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotecompanyassociation and a HubSpot Quotequotetemplateassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotecompanyassociation and a Hubspot Quotequotetemplateassociation:
+The following properties are synchronized between a HubSpot Quotecompanyassociation and a HubSpot Quotequotetemplateassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecompanyassociation Property
-     - Hubspot Quotequotetemplateassociation Property
+     - HubSpot Quotequotetemplateassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - id
      - id
      - "string"

-HubSpot Quotecontactassociation to Hubspot Quote
+HubSpot Quotecontactassociation to HubSpot Quote
 ------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Quotecontactassociation and a Hubspot Quote must be established.
+Before any synchronization can take place, a link between a HubSpot Quotecontactassociation and a HubSpot Quote must be established.

-A HubSpot Quotecontactassociation will merge with a Hubspot Quote if one of the following property combinations match:
+A HubSpot Quotecontactassociation will merge with a HubSpot Quote if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecontactassociation Property
-     - Hubspot Quote Property
+     - HubSpot Quote Property
    * - id
      - id

-Once a link between a HubSpot Quotecontactassociation and a Hubspot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotecontactassociation and a HubSpot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotecontactassociation and a Hubspot Quote:
+The following properties are synchronized between a HubSpot Quotecontactassociation and a HubSpot Quote:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecontactassociation Property
-     - Hubspot Quote Property
+     - HubSpot Quote Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-HubSpot Quotecontactassociation to Hubspot Quotecompanyassociation
+HubSpot Quotecontactassociation to HubSpot Quotecompanyassociation
 ------------------------------------------------------------------
-Before any synchronization can take place, a link between a HubSpot Quotecontactassociation and a Hubspot Quotecompanyassociation must be established.
+Before any synchronization can take place, a link between a HubSpot Quotecontactassociation and a HubSpot Quotecompanyassociation must be established.

-A HubSpot Quotecontactassociation will merge with a Hubspot Quotecompanyassociation if one of the following property combinations match:
+A HubSpot Quotecontactassociation will merge with a HubSpot Quotecompanyassociation if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecontactassociation Property
-     - Hubspot Quotecompanyassociation Property
+     - HubSpot Quotecompanyassociation Property
    * - id
      - id

-Once a link between a HubSpot Quotecontactassociation and a Hubspot Quotecompanyassociation is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Quotecontactassociation and a HubSpot Quotecompanyassociation is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Quotecontactassociation and a Hubspot Quotecompanyassociation:
+The following properties are synchronized between a HubSpot Quotecontactassociation and a HubSpot Quotecompanyassociation:

 .. list-table::
    :header-rows: 1

    * - HubSpot Quotecontactassociation Property
-     - Hubspot Quotecompanyassociation Property
+     - HubSpot Quotecompanyassociation Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - id
      - id
      - "string"